Data analysis and database access services

 Custom bioinformatics workflow development

-While the typical experimental lab may have the ability to use bioinformatics software, given appropriate access and training, the ability to program customized data analysis workflows, to integrate multiple tools, is extremely rare.
+Although the typical experimental lab may have the ability to use bioinformatics software, given appropriate access and training, the ability to program customized data analysis workflows, to integrate multiple tools, is extremely rare.
 A typical example is the intersection of ChIP-on-chip and gene expression profile data, followed by sequence analysis to identify functionally active DNA binding sites for a given transcription factor.
-The BISR addresses this need in two ways: first by providing access and training for the geWorkbench platform, where custom workflows can often be assembled with little or no programming; second, for more complex project involving for instance custom access to external databases and integration of multiple tools not available within geWorkbench, the BISR provides custom programming expertise.
-This service, for instance, was recently used by the Dalla Favera and Califano labs for the identification of novel miRNAs in normal and malignant B cell populations.
+The BISR addresses this need by providing custom programming expertise.
+Over 80 papers have resulted from these collaborations:

 Custom biological database development